 This statement from Goldman Sachs is bound to have some impact on the currency’s growth.
 Markets of cryptocurrencies function on financial principles of demand and supply, but also on a third principle, that of sentiments.
 With major names such as Goldman Sachs backing cryptocurrencies, investors will feel more confident in investing their money.

 Zach Pandl stated that while the current markets might be unstable, the long-term growth of currencies such as Bitcoin is bound to drive the markets.
-Moreover, another interesting thing that Pandl pointed out was that while cryptocurrencies have been showing a high growth rate in the past couple of weeks, the future might show lower expected returns - especially compared to the massive gains of these recent months.
+Moreover, another exciting thing that Pandl pointed out was that while cryptocurrencies have been showing a high growth rate in the past couple of weeks, the future might reveal lower expected returns - especially compared to the massive gains of these recent months.

-“We should stress that, as money, cryptocurrencies should have low expected returns in the long run, despite their high returns recently.
-Digital currencies should be thought of as low/zero return or hedge-like assets, akin to gold or certain other metals.”
+"We should stress that, like money, cryptocurrencies should have low expected returns in the long run, despite their high returns recently.
+Digital currencies should be thought of as low/zero return or hedge-like assets, akin to gold or certain other metals."